notmasteryet/jpgjs/README.md

 ```js
 JpegImage.load([src], [onload])
 ```
-Invoke the loading of the image.
+Invoke the loading of the image and set up a handler for retrieving the data.

 ```js
 JpegImage.copyToImageData(imageData)
 ```
-Transfer image data intoa  another imagaData.
+Directly transfer the image data into another image.